Warren E. Burger: Views on women judges

 No women served on the Supreme Court until 1981, and Burger was strongly opposed to giving a seat to a female judge.
-In 1971, President Nixon considered nominating Mildred Lillie to the Supreme Court.
+In 1971, President Nixon considered nominating California state Appellate Judge Mildred Lillie to the Supreme Court.
 Former White House Counsel John Dean had said that the greatest opposition to Lillie came from Chief Justice Burger.
 Dean indicated that Burger threatened to resign over the nomination.

 Views on homosexuality

-Burger was deeply prejudiced against gays to an extent which bordered on hysteria.
+Burger was deeply prejudiced against gay people to an extent which bordered on hysteria.
 Burger sent Byron White, who wrote the majority opinion in Bowers v.
 Hardwick upholding laws banning homosexual relations between consenting adults, a letter telling him to condemn homosexuality in his opinion.
 White refused.
 When Lewis Powell voted to strike down the anti-gay laws, Burger aggressively lobbied him to change his mind, and sent him a letter so hostile towards homosexuals that Powell mockingly described it as "nonsense".
 Burger wrote his own opinion attacking homosexuality, quoting a description of it as "an infamous crime against nature, of deeper malignity than rape, and an act not fit to be named, the very mention of which is an affront to human nature", and noted, with apparent approval, that homosexuals were once executed.
 Burger's language mobilized gay rights advocates to work to overturn sodomy laws, eventually succeeding in the 2003 case Lawrence v.
 Texas.

 Later life and death

 Burger left office on September 26, 1986, in part to lead the campaign to mark the bicentennial of the United States Constitution.
 He was succeeded as chief justice by William Rehnquist.
 He served longer than any other chief justice appointed in the 20th century.

 In 1987, Princeton University's American Whig-Cliosophic Society awarded Burger the James Madison Award for Distinguished Public Service.
 In 1988, he was awarded the prestigious United States Military Academy's Sylvanus Thayer Award as well as the Presidential Medal of Freedom.

-In a 1991 appearance on the MacNeil/Lehrer NewsHour, Burger stated that the notion that the Second Amendment guaranteed an unlimited individual right to obtain guns "has been the subject of one of the greatest pieces of fraud, I repeat the word 'fraud,' on the American public by special interest groups".
+In a 1991 appearance on the MacNeil/Lehrer NewsHour, Burger stated that the notion that the Second Amendment guaranteed an unlimited individual right to obtain any kind of weapon "has been the subject of one of the greatest pieces of fraud, I repeat the word 'fraud,' on the American public by special interest groups".

-Burger died on June 25, 1995, from congestive heart failure at the age of 87, at Sibley Memorial hospital in Washington, D.C.
-All of his papers were donated to the College of William and Mary, where he had served as Chancellor; however, they will not be open to the public until ten years after the death of Sandra Day O'Connor, the last surviving member of the Burger Court, per the donor agreement.
+On June 25, 1995, Burger died from congestive heart failure at Sibley Memorial Hospital in Washington, at the age of 87.
+All of his papers were donated to the College of William and Mary, where he had served as Chancellor; however, they will not be open to the public until ten years after the death of Sandra Day O'Connor in 2033-2034, the last surviving member of the Burger Court, per the donor agreement.
+O'Connor died on December 1, 2023.

 Burger's casket lay in repose in the Great Hall of the United States Supreme Court Building.
 His remains are interred at Arlington National Cemetery.